 Unfortunately, accompanying persons are currently not allowed to enter the collection center.
 This is for your own safety as well as the protection of staff and other donors.

 The COVID-19 pandemic is greatly impacting patient care.
 Transplant centers are reassessing treatment timeframes for all patients as a way to mitigate the heightened risk of infection.
 Patients in stable condition with slower progressing diseases may be able to postpone their transplants to later in the year.
-However, for many patients with more aggressive diseases such as acute myeloid leukemia, transplant delays is not an option.
-As a result, transplant centers are exploring other stem cell sources such as cord blood and haplo-transplant.
+However, for many patients with more aggressive diseases, such as acute myeloid leukemia, transplant delays are not an option.
+As a result, transplant centers are exploring other stem cell sources like cord blood and haplo-transplant.
 This may still not be a viable option for many patients.
-There is no evidence suggesting the CO can be transmitted through blood.
+There is no evidence suggesting that COVID-19 can be transmitted through blood.
 Therefore, we will continue to work with donor matches to help every patient in need.
-We are committed to supporting our donors make a decision they feel confident and comfortable in.
+We are committed to supporting our donors in making a decision with which they feel both confident and comfortable.

 We understand you may be concerned about travel and exposing yourself to potential risks.
 We strictly follow the CDC guidelines when arranging your travels.
 If traveling for donation will affect your ability to return to work or other duties, please let us know right away.
 We will look for alternative options for your donation.
-With stay-at-home orders in many states, DKMS is taking step to limit travel locally as well.
 However, due to the limited capacities at medical centers at this time, donors may be asked to consider driving a 5-6 hour distance to another state.
 These are some options we will discuss with you before making the final decision.
 You can find additional information on risk locations and travel recommendations on the CDC website.

 Cryopreservation is the freezing of stem cells.
 After your donation, your cells will be sent to your recipient’s transplant center.
 The transplant center will freeze and store your cells until the recipient is ready for transplant.
 Because travel and logistics recommendations are changing rapidly, the Nation Marrow Donor registry is recommending that transplant centers consider cryopreserving all donations.
 This allows you to make your donation before a patient begins their time-sensitive preparation regimen.
 It helps transplant centers avoid any issues that could occur if you are unable to donate on the prearranged date.